 Business User Help

-A: No doubt about it, any type of unlicensed software on your network is going to represent a risk of some form to your business.
-Some of these risks are:
+No doubt about it, any type of unlicensed software on your network is going to represent a risk of some form to your business.
+If you are serious about software piracy prevention in your workplace, then you need to consider some of these risks below:

 - Business Credibility – There have been instances in the past where situations of under-licensing are not only required to be balanced via purchases and penalties etc., but your company may even be required to publish an official statement to the software manufacturer or be quoted in the press as an example to other businesses.
 In any event, negative publicity associated to fraudulent or illegal software use can do your company no favours.

 - Malware Infiltration and Cyber Crime - Unauthorised downloads and counterfeit copies of software programs leave your security vulnerable.
 Viruses associated to these methods of acquiring software can lead to massive data loss and business downtime, not to mention financial expense.

 - Data/Confidential Information Leaks – When it comes to things like Peer-to-Peer file sharing, it opens the company up to the risk of data/confidential information leaks that could seriously hurt the company.
 The repercussions of this are significant, potentially leading to legal action/resulting in identity theft.

 - Imprisonment – This is a very real possibility.
 The director of the company can legally be prosecuted for software theft and can actually be imprisoned for up to 10 years, even if he had no knowledge of the offenses.
 It is the responsibility of the directors and/or business owner to maintain license compliance.

 What can I do to avoid these problems?